First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 $

-(1) Core deposits are defined as total deposits less time deposits, $250 and over, and brokered deposits.
+(1) Core deposits are defined as total deposits less time deposits, $250 thousand and over, and brokered deposits.

 FIRST INTERSTATE BANCSYSTEM, INC. AND SUBSIDIARIES